Haiti’s leader resigns as gangs run rampant through country engulfed in crisis | KRDO

 By Caitlin Stephen Hu and Michael Rios, CNN

-(CNN) — The embattled leader of Haiti, Ariel Henry, has resigned after weeks of mounting chaos in the Caribbean nation, where gangs have been attacking government structures and social order is on the brink of collapse.
+(CNN) — The embattled prime minister of Haiti, Ariel Henry, has resigned after weeks of mounting chaos in the Caribbean nation, where gangs have been attacking government structures and social order is on the brink of collapse.

+Henry said in a video address late Monday that his government would leave power after the establishment of a transitional council, adding, “Haiti needs peace.
+Haiti needs stability.”

-Henry’s advisor Jean Junior Joseph confirmed the resignation in a statement to CNN, emphasizing that the outgoing prime minister would remain in his role until the formation of a new interim government.
+Henry’s adviser Jean Junior Joseph told CNN that Henry would remain in his role until the formation of a new interim government.

-Guyana leader and current CARICOM Chairman Irfaan Ali announced late Monday in a press conference flanked by other Caribbean leaders that Henry will resign “upon the establishment of a transitional presidential council and the naming of an interim prime minister.”

-CARICOM (the Caribbean Community and Common Market), a regional bloc of 25 countries that works on economic integration, security and social development, held a meeting on Haiti in the Jamaican capital of Kingston on Monday, according to the UN.

-The block added that a transitional council had been set up to pave the way for elections in the country.
+The Caribbean Community and Common Market (CARICOM), meeting in Jamaica on Monday said it had agreed to set up a transitional council to lay the foundations for elections in Haiti.

-“We are pleased to announce the commitment to transitional governance arrangement which paves the way for a peaceful transition of power, continuity of governance and action plan for near term security and the road to free and fair elections.
-It further seeks to assure that Haiti will be governed by the rule of law,” the statement said.
+“We are pleased to announce the commitment to transitional governance arrangement which paves the way for a peaceful transition of power, continuity of governance and action plan for near-term security and the road to free and fair elections.
+It further seeks to assure that Haiti will be governed by the rule of law,” said Guyana leader and CARICOM Chairman Irfaan Ali in a news conference, flanked by other Caribbean leaders.

-When the worst of the violence erupted last week, Henry was in Kenya to sign an agreement to send 1,000 Kenyan police officers to Haiti to restore the security situation of which his government has lost control.
+When the worst of the violence erupted last week, Henry was in Kenya to sign an agreement to send 1,000 Kenyan police officers to the Caribbean nation to restore the security situation of which his government has lost control.

+He was unable to return to Haiti as the security situation deteriorated around the airport in the capital, Port-au-Prince.
+A plan to travel via the neighboring Dominican Republic was abandoned after the government there refused permission for his plane to land.
+He has been in the US territory of Puerto Rico since last week.

+The United States will contribute $300 million to the Kenyan-led multinational security mission, Secretary of State Antony Blinken said after attending the CARICOM meeting on Monday.
+He also announced an additional $33 million in “humanitarian assistance for the people of Haiti.”

 Henry was under pressure from the United States to secure a political settlement, but it is far from clear who will step in.
-One named touted is Guy Philippe, a rebel leader recently deported from the US to Haiti after serving time for money laundering.
+One name touted is Guy Philippe, a rebel leader recently deported from the US to Haiti after serving a prison sentence for money laundering.

-Since Henry’s trip to Kenya, the Haitian capital Port-au-Prince has been gripped by a wave of highly coordinated gang attacks on law enforcement and state institutions, which has forced tens of thousands of people to flee their homes.
+Since Henry’s trip to Kenya, Port-au-Prince has been gripped by a wave of highly coordinated gang attacks on law enforcement and state institutions, which has forced tens of thousands of people to flee their homes.

 Chaos in the capital

-Haiti’s government declared a state of emergency on Sunday after armed groups attacked the country’s largest prison in the capital Port-Au-Prince, killing and injuring police and prison staff and allowing some 3,500 inmates to escape.
+Haiti’s government has been under a state of emergency since groups attacked the country’s largest prison in Port-au-Prince earlier this month, killing and injuring police and prison staff and allowing some 3,500 inmates to escape.

 One gang leader, Jimmy “Barbecue” Cherizier, took credit for the attack and said the jailbreak was an attempt to overthrow Henry’s government.

-“If Ariel Henry doesn’t step down, if the international community continues to support Ariel Henry, they will lead us directly into a civil war that will end in genocide,” Cherizier told Reuters in Port-au-Prince on Tuesday.
+“If Ariel Henry doesn’t step down, if the international community continues to support Ariel Henry, they will lead us directly into a civil war that will end in genocide,” Cherizier told Reuters in Port-au-Prince last week.

-US State Department spokesperson Matthew Miller on Wednesday said the US was not calling on Henry to resign but was “urging him to expedite the transition to an empowered and inclusive governance structure” to prepare for a multinational security mission and eventually for elections.

-Gangs now control 80% of Haiti’s capital, according to UN estimates, and continue to fight for the rest.
+Gangs now control 80% of Haiti’s capital, according to United Nations estimates, and continue to fight for the rest.
 While Henry was out of the country, gangs laid siege to the country’s main airport to prevent his safe return.

-The chaos has forced tens of thousands to flee their homes in the past few days, adding to the more than 300,000 already displaced by gang violence.
+The chaos has forced tens of thousands to flee their homes, adding to the more than 300,000 already displaced by gang violence.

-The United Nations estimates around 1 million Haitian children are out of school, making those who live in gang-controlled areas prey to being recruited.
+The UN estimates about 1 million Haitian children are out of school, making those who live in gang-controlled areas prey to being recruited.
 The country has also been wracked by a cholera epidemic that broke out in 2022.

 The UN’s human rights chief Volker Türk described the situation in Haiti as “untenable” and called for a multinational security mission to be deployed to assist the Haitian police.
 “There is no realistic alternative available to protect lives,” he said.